-Horns up to the tax-exempt organizations that “are leaving something behind” for those in need formed by Brian Robison, Tommy Nobis (deceased), Cole Pittman (deceased), Johnnie Johnson, Tina Bonci (deceased), Sam and Emmanuel Acho, and Charlie Cravens.
+Horns up to the tax-exempt organizations that “are leaving something behind” for those in need formed by Brian Robison, Tommy Nobis (deceased), Cole Pittman (deceased), Johnnie Johnson, Tina Bonci (deceased), Sam and Emmanuel Acho, Charlie Cravens, and Michelle Williams Adamolekun.

 Texas Legacy Support Network is a historical site that is free, educational, and Insightful.
 TLSN has built a bridge to the past to remind all Longhorns that sports heritage shapes the present and inspires the future.
 Everyone involved with the UT Athletic department thru the last 120 plus years is instrumental in making the Longhorn brand the most recognized name in NCAA sports history and no one involved should be forgotten or left behind.
 Qualifying Horns that were part of the U.T.
 Athletic Department deserve an equity stake in our great university, and should have a safety net available when necessary.

 The inspiration for the TLSN (Texas Legacy Support Network) mission started informally in 2004 with a group called LSG (Legacy Support Group) when some former Longhorn student athletes assisted some Darrell K. Royal coached Longhorns with temporary financial support.
 The money donated was used to help one teammate rebuild his home destroyed by fire, another teammate recover from damages caused by a hurricane, and several teammates defray substantial medical expenses not covered by insurance.

 In 2015 three Longhorn lettermen -Benny Pace, Jim Kay, and Billy Dale- joined forces to create a tax exempt charitable foundation to enable TLSN to raise funds from tax deductible contributions and to use those funds to provide financial assistance to ALL qualifying former student athletes , trainers, managers, coaches , and their immediate families.

 TLSN received notice of its tax exempt 501 (c) (3) status on September 12, 2017.